MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 Use this section as a guide to help you troubleshoot and fix the two most common issues when moving to Microsoft Edge with IE mode.
 These issues are:

-- incorrect Document mode configurations
+- Incorrect Document mode configurations
-- incomplete neutral site configurations
+- Incomplete neutral site configurations

 ### Incorrect Document mode configurations